dayton-outar/glif/algos/js/codility/dynamic/README.md

 ![Pascal's Triangle](/.attachments/pascal-triangle.png)

-We can use a matrix to mimic the Pascal triangle.
+We can use a matrix to mimic the Pascal triangle[^4].
 Take the table shown below (credit to _The Algorithm Design Manual_),

 | n / k | k = 0 | k = 1 | k = 2 | k = 3 | k = 4 | k = 5 |
 |------:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|